-If you wake up with aches and pains that last for days each time you visit a campsite then you might need to think about buying an air bed, but what are the best air beds for camping?
+If you wake up with aches and pains that last for days each time you visit a campsite then you might need to think about buying an air bed, but what are the best air beds for camping and glamping?

 When we get older… and dare we say it, heavier… our bodies need a little bit of extra comfort.
 Simply sleeping on a mat or on the ground just won’t do.
 A few days are fine but any longer than that can cause aches and pains that last for days, especially if you suffer from back pains or any other medical ailments.
 The added bonus is that a bed off the ground will also insulate you from ground damp and cold, which can also lead to an uncomfortable camping experience.